riferrei/is-using-kop-a-good-idea/README.md

 👀 Observe the microservice for a couple minutes.
 It must continue its processing.

-#️⃣ Stop all containers if you're done with the testing.
+#️⃣ stop all containers if you're done for the day.

 ```bash
 cd ..